9

 • 2

 "When you do answer, the answer gets on the 'newest' page."
 This is a good point.
 When an answer is added, attention is called to the question.
 So even in the occasional case that a new answer doesn't thoroughly address any outdated information that already exists, and further actions do need to be taken, those problems may become apparent to the community as a result of a new answer being contributed.
 (Similarly, edits also bump the question to the front page.)
-Feb 3, 2017 at 18:42
+Commented Feb 3, 2017 at 18:42

 You must log in to answer this question.